Parents don’t need to sleep.

 3. Ignore him.
 No, I don’t mean leaving your baby alone in a crib and sleep training him.
 I just mean not looking at him.
 For some babies, the stimulation of eye contact is so exciting that they have to stay awake for it.
 If your baby is older than four months and has good head control, try wearing him on your back — the physical contact combined with the lack of face-to-face interaction might do the trick.
 If that doesn’t work, try holding him or patting him without looking at him.
 You can gaze over his head or close your own eyes to set an example of what you want him to do.
 Yes, you’ll look silly.
 But nobody’s looking.

 4. Try a new bed.
 If your baby is sleeping well, then you should keep the bedtime routine — and location — the same.
 But if he stops sleeping well, he may be telling you that he’s outgrown his current location.
-If he’s in your bed, try a hammock bed or a crib.
+If he’s in your bed, try a motion bassinet or a crib.
 If he’s in a crib, try a floor bed or your bed.

 5. Breathe deep.
 Of course you can’t control how your baby breathes — although you can teach a toddler to breathe deeply and slowly — but you can help him relax by relaxing yourself.
 Try holding him close to your body or lying next to him and relaxing your own body.
 Take deep, slow breaths, and slowly relax all your muscles.
 Your baby might follow suit.

 6. Make a nest.
-Little babies often love to be swaddled, but older babies and toddler can benefit from similar strategies too.
+Little babies often love to be swaddled (which you should do if your baby is younger than 3 months; try something like a Woombie swaddle blanket and you won’t have to learn origami), but older babies and toddler can benefit from similar strategies too.
 A smaller space can make sleep come more easily.
 For babies too old to be swaddled, try a sleep sack, a hammock bed, or a “human swaddle” — wrap your arms around him gently so he can’t wiggle around so much.
 Your toddler may love a body pillow to snuggle up against or a canopy bed so he’ll feel more enclosed.
 My daughter often sleeps curled up in her play tent on top of her bed.

 7. Experiment with lighting.
 Think pitch-black darkness is the best way to induce sleep?
 It may not be.
 Remember that babies are biologically adapted to sleep outdoors, so light that mimics the night sky might make sleep come easier.
 A nightlight that projects stars onto the ceiling will give an older baby or toddler something interesting to look at.
 Or a flickering nightlight that imitates candlelight could help your baby relax.